SamitHuang/mindone/examples/stable_diffusion_v2/README.md

 > To update the text encoder meanwhile, please set `cond_stage_trainable: True` in `configs/v2-train.yaml`

-#### Adaptation for Chinese Prompts
+#### Chinese Prompt Adaptation

 To make SD work better with Chinese prompts, one can set the text encoder to [CN-CLIP](https://github.com/ofa-sys/chineseclip) and run [vanilla finetuning](#vanilla-finetuing) on a Chinese text-image pair dataset.

 CN-CLIP is an open-source CLIP implementation that is trained on an extensive dataset on Chinese text, image pairs.
-The difference between CN-CLIP and OpenCLIP is mostly on the tokenizer and the first embedding layer.
+The main difference between CN-CLIP and OpenCLIP is the tokenizer and the first embedding layer.

-To replace the orignal CLIP used in SD with CN-CLIP, please:
+To replace the original CLIP used in SD with CN-CLIP, please:

-1. Download our provided weights [CN-CLIP ViT-H/14](https://download.mindspore.cn/toolkits/mindone/stable_diffusion/ms_cnclip_h14-d780480a.ckpt) converted from torch, and put it under `models` folder.
+1. Download [CN-CLIP ViT-H/14](https://download.mindspore.cn/toolkits/mindone/stable_diffusion/ms_cnclip_h14-d780480a.ckpt) to `models` folder.

 2. Update `scripts/train_config_v2.json` by setting the model config as follows.

 `"model_config": "configs/v2-train-cnclip.yaml"`

-3. Run the vanilla training script after setting the `--custom_text_encoder` and `--config` argument.
+3. Run the vanilla training script after setting the `--custom_text_encoder` and `--config` arguments.

 ```
 python train_text_to_image.py --custom_text_encoder models/ms_cnclip_h14-d780480a.ckpt --config configs/v2-inference-cnclip.yaml ...

 ```

-After the training finished, similarly, you can load the model and run Chinese text-to-image generation.
+After the training is finished, similarly, you can load the model and run Chinese text-to-image generation.

 ```
 python text_to_image.py --config configs/v2-inference-cnclip.yaml --ckpt_path {path to trained checkpoint} ...